 Project Ignite benefited immensely from a Knight Foundation grant that did not bind it to using specific technologies.
-Instead, under Apparo's guidance participants had the freedom to thoroughly explore business challenges and find the best solution.
+Instead, under Apparo's guidance, participants had the freedom to thoroughly explore business challenges and find the best solutions.
 Sometimes this meant improving work processes while also creating best practices for existing technologies.
 The social media and alumni engagement collaboration groups - profiled in the case studies section - are examples of best practices solutions.

 Project Ignite created a new model of collaboration that combined community education, focused collaboration around a business challenge and stability through managed services.
 The new model of collaboration resulted in a mindset shift among nonprofit leaders in their perception of technology and how it can help achieve their missions.
-Read about the mindset shift here
+Read about the mindset shift here.

 Project Ignite Annual Reports